SkyBlueRW/SkyBlueRW.github.io/_posts/2023-10-13-max-drawdown.md

 \end{aligned}
 $$

-Clearly, not only the return distribution but also the time dependece and length of the return occurence matters.
+Clearly, not only the return distribution but also the time dependece and length of the return occurence matter.
 Longer investment horizon is more likely to trigger more severe drawdown, as is a stream of continous loss.
 We would expect maximum drawdown is a random variable jointly determined by the stochastic process of the return and the investment horizon.

-Ideally, we should derive the distribution of the maximum drawdown in terms of the return process and horizon, study this distribution well and control it within acceptable range with this knowledge in portfolio construction and risk management.
+Ideally, we should derive the distribution of the maximum drawdown in terms of the return process and horizon, study this distribution thoroughly and restrict it within acceptable range with this knowledge in portfolio construction and risk management.
 Unfortunately, this comprehensive approach is generally not viable for maximum drawdown.

 There is generally no closed form solutions to describe this distribution.
 Magdon-Ismail et al (2004) derived the cumulative distribution function of maximum drawdown under the assumption that the net value of investment follows Brownian motion with zero drift.
-While even this result under quite ideal assumptions is too complex to proceed with further intuitive discussions or incorporation in portfolio optimization.

-Even we are able to forecast the maximum drawdown for each seucity rather confidently, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
+While even this CDF function under quite ideal assumptions is too complex to proceed with further intuitive discussions or incorporation in portfolio optimization.
+Additionally, the maximum drawdown of a portfolio takes more than maximum drawdown of each constituent to aggregate.
 To control the maximum drawdown explicitly in a portfolio constuction process, we actually need to forecast the return series for every constituent within the universe (N*T), which is obviously not realistic.

-We will have to circle around and handle the maxdrawdown indirectly.
-In portfolio construction, we could include
+Rather we might try to circle around to handle the maximum drawdown indirectly.
+During portfolio optimization, we can penalize other measures closely linked to maximum drawdown but much easier to hanlde such as skewness and kurtosis.